 Arrow is really bad now.
 It’s just so bad, all y’all!
 If you thought season four was its nadir, have I got news for you!
 Its sixth season quality has become inversely proportionate to Gotham season four.
 I would’ve posted this sooner if I didn’t keep finding new layers of terrible as I unraveled it.
 This is 2,225 words, which means I either spent too much time on this or not enough.

 Remember how I kept complaining about Prometheus being absurdly unbeatable despite being a cover band of villainy?
 Well this season has taught me Arrow’s antagonist standards can get much, much lower!
 Cayden James, despite being played by the fantastic Michael Emerson, is a stereotypical evil hacker with the serial numbers filed off.
 It felt like the writers regretted giving its lackluster Calculator a surprisingly complete redemption arc & wanted a do-over.
 His magical ability to hack things that can’t be hacked is the most groanworthy yet.
 (Did you know that The Room With The Internet In It is located in Star City?
 They really should’ve moved that after all the annual disasters.)
 Because the series insists on being so somber, it sucks all the campy fun to be had from such absurdity.
-Despite being married to Felicity Smoak (so she can’t be compelled to testify against him), cybercrime isn’t a visually dynamic threat for an archer to devote multiple episodes in a row to.
+Despite Oliver being married to Felicity Smoak (so she can’t be compelled to testify against him), cybercrime isn’t a visually dynamic threat for him to devote multiple episodes in a row to.
 Although touted as a supergenius, he doesn’t notice Green Arrow was set up for killing his kid.

 It was promised Vigilante’s identity would be revealed as an existing character since Adrian Chase was a red herring.
 A season later it turns out he was Black Canary’s boyfriend who’d only been previously seen briefly being murdered.
 That’s not a mystery you could puzzle together at home!
 He got Deadpool powers from the STAR Labs meltdown.
 Instead of getting vengeance on the crimesters that tried to kill him like Dinah did, he tried to assassinate Star City politicians?
 I’m not sure if that was supposed to be part of his cover for infiltrating Cayden’s flunkie squad.
 I can’t believe they made Dinah carry the idiot ball to prioritize Vigilant-E over the thermobaric bomb!
 It turns out Black Siren could kill him, so good work on wasting that insider intel he gave his life for.

 The mystery villain pulling all the strings is … Ricardo “Dragon” Diaz?
 The new guy who has no characterization beyond generic thug minus the charisma of Tobias Chuch or Brick needed to make him engaging?
 Of course framing Green Arrow for killing Cayden’s son to drive him crazy so ARGUS would rendition him forcing Felicity to spring him in exchange for Helix helping with Prometheus knowing that he would terrorize Star City in revenge is a convoluted nonsense strategy.
 Captain Frank Pike dying in a homage to the best cautionary tale against sentient elevators & its remake, The Lift & Down, to make way for his corrupt replacement aside, there was no tangible benefit to him.
 He didn’t need a siege to kill the last Bertinelli to control the city harbor either.
-Unless he’s literally clairvoyant, no part of Ricard-0’s convoluted strategy is believable.
+Unless he’s literally precognitive, no part of Ricard-0’s convoluted strategy is believable.
 (Say what you will about The Thinker, but at least The Flash convincingly established that he’s been unbeatable because his power makes him essentially clairvoyant.
 He’s also collecting additional superpowers.)
 Did he just really want terrorism charges added to his rap sheet?
 Killing his patsy in police HQ also alerts everyone to massive corruption in the force.
 Now he’s dealing Vertigo because they didn’t have the decency to get Peter Stormare back?
 Green Arrow couldn’t even shoot one arrow into Ricard-0 Dragon during the Roy rescue?
 Oliver’s put arrows through Arsenal’s & Wild Dog’s knees just for being helpful!

 I’m glad this wasn’t another plot set in motion by Prometheus, but it’s also not a satisfying twist.
 Anatoly Kynazev would’ve been a better mastermind since he has an actual history with Oliver.
 Netflix’s Marvel shows are superior at main villain switcheroos.
 This also could’ve been an opportunity to highlight China White.
 She’s been a recurring foe since season one, but she’s barely a character.
 She’s a high ranking Triad member that Amanda Waller was willing to blow up an entire passenger plane for, so at least she’s an established threat instead of this rando.
 She even has the world class martial arts skills this adaptation of Richard Dragon lacks.
 Who wouldn’t want more Kelly Hu on TV?